 Add or edit alert settings

-Go to metrics detail page to find the Alert settings section, in the bottom left corner of metrics detail page.
+Go to metrics detail page to find the Alert settings section, in the bottom-left corner of the metrics detail page.
 It lists all alert settings that apply to the selected detection configuration.
 When a new detection configuration is created, there's no alert setting, and no alerts will be sent.

 You can use the add, edit and delete icons to modify alert settings.

-Alert setting name: The name of this alert setting.
+Alert setting name: The name of the alert setting.
 It will be displayed in the alert email title.